Pneumococcal disease is caused by the bacterium Streptococcus pneumoniae (pneumococcus).

 Two different pneumococcal vaccines are routinely used in the national immunisation programme.
 These are the 13-valent pneumococcal conjugate vaccine (PCV13) and the 23-valent pneumococcal polysaccharide vaccine (PPV23).
 Current recommendations for both vaccines can be found in the Green Book.

-PHE undertakes enhanced surveillance of invasive pneumococcal disease.
-All isolates administered should be referred to the Reference Laboratory.
+The UK Health Security Agency (UKHSA) undertakes enhanced surveillance of invasive pneumococcal disease.
+All isolates administered should be referred to the reference laboratory.

-PHE routinely requires General Practicioners (GPs) and paediatricians to complete a surveillance questionnaire for all laboratory-confirmed invasive pneumococcal disease (IPD) in children younger than 5 years to monitor the impact of the PCV13 (Prevenar 13®).
+UKHSA routinely requires GPs and paediatricians to complete a surveillance questionnaire for all laboratory-confirmed invasive pneumococcal disease (IPD) to monitor the impact of the PCV13 (Prevenar 13®).